 “During the summer people like to sit outside but they also want protection from the sun as they sip their latte.
-Customers are more likely to choose an establishment that offers a sheltered area,” owner of Ozsun, Peter Warner says.
+Customers are more likely to choose an establishment that offers a sheltered area,” owner of Ozsun, John says.

 So Which Awning?